JgitK/drought/code/README.md

 11/13/23
 Used "O" operator in tar extract program to extract and concatenate files from tarball, now using split to lower RAM usage

+11/21/23
+Trying to use r-showtext but does not seem to be available for download in my channel.
+Weird.
+Can only install locally in R console.